 As of the date of completion of this offering, our authorized capital stock will consist of 100,000,000 shares of common stock, par value \$0.01 per share, of which immediately after this offering 16,984,333 shares will be outstanding, and 5,000,000 shares of preferred stock, par value \$0.01 per share, none of which will be outstanding immediately after this offering.
 There is currently no market for our common stock, and we can offer no assurances that a market for our shares will develop in the future.
-We have reserved the symbol "KCAP" for the listing of our common stock on The NASDAQ Global Market.
+Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "KCAP."
 A total of 1,500,000 shares of our common stock will have been authorized for issuance under the Equity Incentive Plan prior to the completion of this offering.
 Under Delaware law, our stockholders will not be personally liable for our debts or obligations solely based on their ownership of our common stock.